Equivariant instanton homology: Group algebras

 We can combine the previous two parts and the long exact sequence of Theorem \ref{eq-package} (4) to verify the isomorphism on Tate homology.
 This follows from the following homotopy commutative diagram, where every vertical arrow is a quasi-isomorphism and horizontal arrow is an appropriate modification of the norm map.

-The bottom-left vertical map is induced by the map of pairs (recall that $cB$ is contravariant in the algebra and covariant in the module) $(G,G) \to (H, H \otimes \tilde S^{NH})$, the first map inclusion $H \hookrightarrow G$ and the second map a logarithm map This is the explicit form Klein gives of the Atiyah duality isomorphism.
-As it is a quasi-isomorphism, the map on bar constructions is a quasi-isomorphism.
+The second vertical maps are induced by the map of pairs (recall that $cB$ is contravariant in the algebra and covariant in the module) the first map inclusion $H \hookrightarrow G$ and the second a collapse map to the Thom space of the normal bundle to $H$ inside $G$.
+That this defines a quasi-isomorphism on coBorel constructions follows by an argument using the Poincar\'e duality equivalences, together with the Thom isomorphism.
+The bottom-left vertical map is induced by a chain-level Thom isomorphism map, and the bottom-right map is given by picking a fundamental class.